keeps/dbptk-enterprise/deploys/development/upgrade/README.md

-# Upgrade from DBPTK 2.X to DBPTK 3
+# Upgrade from DBPTK Enterprise 2.X to DBPTK Enterprise 3.X

-This guide outlines the steps required to upgrade DBPTK from version 2.X to version 3.
+This guide outlines the steps required to upgrade DBPTK Enterprise from version 2.X to version 3.
 Before starting the new version of DBPTK follow these steps.

 ## Add Your Machine's IP Address to DBPTK Whitelist